PepSalehi/SBioA/README.md

 ```

 ### Windows users
-A good idea will be to install all the above packages using a python distribution like [Anaconda](https://store.continuum.io/cshop/anaconda/).
+A good idea will be to install all the above packages using a Python distribution like [Anaconda](https://store.continuum.io/cshop/anaconda/).

 ## Language
 The first version of the material will be available in english, although a translation to Spanish is planned in the short time.
 (El material estará disponible primero en ingles y más adelante en español)

 ## Contributing
 Please let me know of any error, suggestion, doubt, etc. E-mails and commits are welcome!!!